corscheid/corscheid.dev/src/content/posts/2025-09-27-astro-performance-gain.md

 Total: 416.33kB, 158.06 transferred

-Looking at the output, even with the App Router and React Server Components (RSCs), there are these huge data blobs in script tags on the page.
+Looking at the output, even with the App Router and React Server Components (RSCs), there are several huge data blobs in script tags on the page.
 The reason for this basically is Hydration.
 There are plenty of resources on the web about Hydration.
 See the React and Next.js sites for more about this.

 ### Performance